 - Heat through to piping hot before serving.

-- If you are adding Roasted Pepper Soured Cream/Yoghurt : Take your additional pepper and blend until you have a smooth paste.
+- Take the additional roasted pepper and blend until you have a smooth paste.

 - Mix the pepper paste with the cream/yoghurt and dollop onto or swirl through the hot soup before serving.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist

 - Fiesta Friday #345 with Angie and Spades, Spatulas & Spoons

 - Full Plate Thursday #503 with Miz Helen’s Country Cottage

 - What’s for Dinner #281 with The Lazy Gastronome

 - Over The Moon #244 with Eclectic Red Barn and Marilyn’s Treats

 - Meatless Monday with Confessions of a Mother Runner